Gestational Diabetes Meal Ideas for Women

 Breakfast: Low Fat Yoghurt + Berries+ Flax Seeds + Oats

-Ingredients needed for this dish are 1 cup of low fat yogurt with ½ cup of berries with ½ cup of oat and 1 teaspoon flax seeds.
+Ingredients needed for this dish are 1 cup of low-fat yogurt with ½ cup of berries with ½ cup of oat and 1 teaspoon flax seeds.

 You have to mix all the ingredients together, sprinkle the flax seeds over the dish and start your day with a healthy meal.

 Fiber-rich Berries make your breakfast healthier by adding them to naturally sweeten your meal.
-Berries are a diabetes super food as they are low in glycemic index.
+Berries are a diabetes superfood as they are low in glycemic index.

-Colorful berries are full of antioxidants for of their colors and they come loaded with vitamins as well as fiber.
-Raspberries, blackberries, cranberries, strawberries, and blueberries are top five best fruits for diabetics.
+Colorful berries are full of antioxidants for their colors and they come loaded with vitamins as well as fiber.
+Raspberries, blackberries, cranberries, strawberries, and blueberries are the top five best fruits for diabetics.
 Omega-3 fatty acid in flax seeds is great for the brain development of your baby.

-Morning Snack: 1 cup of low fat milk with a small apple.
+Morning Snack: 1 cup of low-fat milk with a small apple.

 According to the USDA (United States Department of Agriculture), pregnant women need to consume three cups of milk each day for the required amount of calcium, protein, and vitamin D to ensure a safe and healthy pregnancy.

-Cite Research: In 2006, Professor Robert Moses and Professor Jennie Brand-Miller, co-authors of The Bump to Baby Diet, conducted a study that ultimately showed that pregnant women who followed a low GI diet were 10 times less likely to deliver a large baby (with all the potential complications that involves) and that their babies had a significantly lower percentage of body weight - and these indications suggest a reduced potentiality for childhood obesity.
+Research: In 2006, Professor Robert Moses and Professor Jennie Brand-Miller, co-authors of The Bump to Baby Diet, conducted a study that ultimately showed that pregnant women who followed a low GI diet were 10 times less likely to deliver a large baby (with all the potential complications that are involved) and that their babies had a significantly lower percentage of body weight - and these indications suggest a reduced potentiality for childhood obesity.

 Lunch: Chicken with brown rice and veggies: